WillTheFarmer/apache-logs-to-mysql/.github/README.md

 Database normalization is the process of organizing data in a relational database to improve data integrity and reduce redundancy.
 Normalization ensures that data is organized in a way that makes sense for the data model and attributes, and that the database functions efficiently.

-Database `apache_logs` schema currently has 55 Tables, 1040 Columns, 190 Indexes, 85 Views, 8 Stored Procedures and 90 Functions to process Apache Access log in 4 formats
+Database `apache_logs` schema currently has 55 Tables, 1040 Columns, 190 Indexes, 85 Views, 8 Stored Procedures and 90 Functions to process HTTP Access log in 4 formats
-& Apache Error log in 2 formats.
+& HTTP Error log in 2 formats.
 Database normalization at work!

 Database normalization is a critical process in database design with objectives of optimizing data storage, improving data integrity, and reducing data anomalies.
 Organizing data into normalized tables greatly enhances efficiency and maintainability of a database system.